These perfectly Trager smoked wings have juicy tender meat with crispy crunchy skin and are topped with a delicious sauce.

 What is the best wood for smoking chicken?

-When smoking chicken wings, choose wood chips with a complementary flavor.
+When smoking chicken wings, choose wood pellets with a complementary flavor.
 Because of their small size and delicate flavor stick with lighter woods.
 Applewood, maple, and cherry are all good choices.

 - Applewood has a subtle sweet fruity flavor that is ideal for poultry.